jjvanzon/JJs-Reference-Architecture/patterns/comments.md

 }
 ```

 It makes the `Rectangle` class inherit comments of its base class  `Element`.
-Here it is with its comments, that we didn't need to repeat in the `Rectangle` class:
+Here is the `Element` class.
+The comments live there andwe didn't need to repeat them the `Rectangle` class:

 ```cs
 /// <summary>